guider23/PlotNeuron/README.md

 ---

-## 8. Zip-and-Go Mode

-If you're sending it as a zip:
-- Unzip anywhere
-- Open terminal in that folder
-- Follow the same run steps

----

 That’s it.
 Clean project, no clutter.
 You know the vibe.
-Just unzip → install → run → post → PNG.
+Just clone → install → run → post → PNG.
 If anything's off, read the console — it talks back.

-Peace.

->A side hustle by S.Siddarth